padmesh6119/Proximal_Identity_Fortress/README.md

 ## Built By

-**Padmesh** — Embedded systems & security student
+**P. S. Padmesh** — Cyber Security Analyst and Software Engineer
-Coimbatore, India · 2025
+Coimbatore, India · 2026

 > *Still a student.
 Still building.
 But this one made me genuinely rethink why we're so comfortable with how broken passwords already are.*